DericWard/module-12-challenge-Team-Profile-Generator/README.md

 #### 1. In the directory you cloned this app's repo into, access the CLI via a terminal app.
 #### 2. Type: node index.js
 #### 3. Follow the on-screen prompts and submit your responses.
-#### 4. Navigate to ./assets/generated-files from this app's main directory.
+#### 4. Navigate to ./output/team.HTML, open this HTML file in a browser.
-#### 5. View the README.md file to ensure it reflects your responses to the CLI prompts.
+#### 5. Ensure team.HTML refelcts the data you input to the CLI.
 ### NOTE: You must have both node and inquirer 6.3.1 installed to run this app.
 #### Install node: https://nodejs.org/en/download/
 #### Install inquirer: npm install --save inquirer@^6.3.1